 Canada has hundreds of quality multi-pitch rock climbs, but only a short season to take advantage of them.
 That’s why when the weather is right, you need to pack the bags and head to the closest tall wall for some airy adventures.

 Multi-pitch climbing takes many skills that come from proper instructions and practice.
 Don’t try a multi-pitch unless you know how to lead, build an anchor, belay from above, lead while hanging from and anchor, manage ropes, handle a lead fall while fixed to an anchor, rappel and possibly assist your partner in lowering in the case of an accident.

 Every province where there’s cliffs big enough has some fun multi-pitch climbs.
-Many of them will be listed in the new book, Northern Stone, which includes 50 of Canada’s best multi-pitch routes from coast to coast to coast.
 Below are 10 multi-pitch routes that are fully bolted or are mixed gear and bolts.
 Some of which you might not have heard of.
 Bring the appropriate layers and gear.
 These routes are graded up to 5.8 and can be considered “easy” but are not to be taken lightly.
 These are great spring multi-pitch climbs.

 View this post on Instagram

 Frontside 180 didn’t disappoint!
 It was a perfect sunny day sport climb with these two yahoos!
 Do not ask why it took us 6 hours to climb 10 easy pitches.
 Let’s just say we took our time, it was well worth it and we thoroughly enjoyed the view along the way. 🦁 Have the courage to climb mountains with new friends. 🏔 #couragecoaching #climbing #sportclimbing #multipitch #frontside180 #faceyourfears #letsclimb #dab #chillfactor #seatosky